-Supplemental Disinfection UV Light Systems are not required on any aquatic venue.
-However, they may be installed on any aquatic venue other than an increased risk aquatic venue.
-These systems are certified to inactivate most waterborne pathogens other than Cryptosporidium in swimming pool recreation water.
-The majority of supplemental disinfection UV light systems are medium-pressure systems, which increase chlorine consumption, and therefore increase the operational cost.
+Supplemental Disinfection UV Light Systems may be installed on any aquatic venue other than an increased risk aquatic venue, and these systems are certified to inactivate most waterborne pathogens other than Cryptosporidium.
+The majority of Supplemental Disinfection UV Light Systems are medium-pressure systems, which increase chlorine consumption, and therefore increase the operational cost.

-F. Water Conditioning Device UV Light Systems
+F. Water Conditioning Device

-Water Conditioning Device UV Light Systems are the newest addition to UV light products.
+UV light systems are the newest addition to UV light products.
 These systems are not sanitizers.
-Their purpose is to improve the water and air quality.
-They use low-pressure UV lamps and operate at the best wavelength of 254 nm.
-This wavelength has been proven to be most effective in chloramine destruction.
-As compared to Low-Pressure UV systems described above, Water Conditioning Devices are not intended to be used as either supplemental or secondary sanitizers.
-The industry has become more aware of the poor air quality an indoor pool can provide.
-There is substantial evidence that prolonged exposure to this type of air quality can produce many respiratory problems for bathers and/or anyone who has constant exposure to the poor air quality (See Reference 3, Reference 4).
+They use low-pressure UV lamps and operate at 254 nm - the wavelength proven to be most effective in chloramine destruction.
+As compared to Low-Pressure UV Systems described above, Water Conditioning Devices are not intended to be used as either supplemental or secondary sanitizers, but rather, to improve water quality and the poor air quality an indoor pool can provide.
+There is substantial evidence that prolonged exposure to indoor pool air can produce respiratory problems.

-G. UV Light Dosage is the Key.
+G. UV Light Dosage is the Key

-Whether talking about a Secondary, Supplemental or a Water Conditioning device, the dosage is the most important factor.
+Whether talking about a secondary, supplemental or a water conditioning device, the dosage is the most important factor.
 UV dosage is dependent on three key items.
-First: what is the Ultraviolet Transmittance (UVT) of the water?
+First: What is the Ultraviolet Transmittance (UVT) of the water?
 Certain contaminants, such as iron, disrupt the transmission of UV light through the water, even though the water may appear to be very clear.

-The second consideration is the power of the UV lamp itself, rated in millijoules per centimeter squared (mj/cm2).
+The second consideration is the power of the UV lamp itself, rated in millijoules per square centimeter (mj/ cm2).
 The dosage needed to destroy monochloramines is 60 mj/cm2 for indoor pools and 40 mj/cm2 for outdoor pools.

-The third consideration is the flow rate of the uv system.
+The third consideration is the flow rate of the water through the UV system.
 The slower the flow rate, the greater contact time at the point where the water is exposed to the UV light, thus a higher dosage is achieved.
 UV products are rated at dosages depending on the flow rate.

 Various microorganisms require different dosages to deactivate them.
 In the majority of cases UV light reacts faster at deactivating microorganisms than the recommended amount of sanitizer (chlorine/bromine) in recreational water does.
-However, the common cold virus, for example, is resistant to UV Light and is easily deactivated by the recreational water sanitizer such as chlorine or bromine.
-Water flow rate affects the UV system dosage (see chart below).
-Therefore, balancing the use of UV Light Systems at required flow rates with appropriate amounts of sanitizers (chlorine/bromine) can help provide a safe swimming environment.
+However, the common cold virus, for example, is resistant to UV light and is easily deactivated by the recreational water sanitizer, such as chlorine or bromine.